datacentricdesign/lab/_posts/2019-05-08-tool-jupyter-notebook.md

 twitter_text:
 introduction: In this post we introduce Jupyter Notebook as a way to explore data from the DCD Hub.
 ---

-In this post we introduce Jupyter Notebook as a way to explore data from the DCD Hub.

 Note: if you use Anaconda, Jupyter Notebook is likely to be installed already.